bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Greg-Colter.md

 # Greg Colter
 born in the township [Alexander-Aurelius](Alexander-Aurelius) is from.
 Humble beginning, stable hands' son.
 Takes care of the horses, riding partner as well.
 Infatuated with his aspirations and ideas.
 Believes in the dream.

+Has black with red trim dragons wings from imbibing the [The Dragon's Heart](Game/Worlds/Post-Calamity/Causdin#The%20Dragon's%20Heart).

 # Jashmuda
 The manticore cub Greg rescued from the manticore matriarch